sat28/githubcommit/README.md

 ## Steps

 * Install package using above commands
-* Create Git repo where notebooks will be pushed if not already exists
+* Create Git repo where notebooks will be pushed if not already exists and clone it in home directory
-* Clone this repo in home directory
+* Clone this repo as well in home directory
 * Replace the values in env.sh present in this repo itself
 * Run the command - source ~/githubcommit/env.sh
 * Configure ssh key (present in ~/.ssh/id_rsa.pub or specified location) in github account